Independent Study

 Junior Status

-Students are required to complete all 18 credits of Foundation courses and 15 credits of 100/200 level Liberal Arts courses before they can begin their junior level departmental studio courses.
+Students are required to complete all 15-18 credits of Foundation courses and 15 credits of 100/200 level Liberal Arts courses before they can begin their junior-level departmental studio courses.

-Each department decides which departmental courses students must complete before progressing to junior level department courses.
-Students who place into ELS 107 are not subject to the same Junior Status Policy requirements.
+Each department decides which departmental courses students must complete before progressing to junior-level department courses.
+Students who are placed into ELS 107 are not subject to the same Junior Status Policy requirements.

 Students who fail to complete Junior Status requirements by the end of their sophomore year will receive a “Junior Status hold” and may need registration approval.